 Another of my sketches of historical figures.
 This time David Lloyd George (British prime minister during the first world war) I drew on the train.

-I'm studying classical drawing so I'm following the techniques taught in the atelier schools.
+I love classical drawing so I sometimes practice the techniques taught in the atelier schools.
 This was fairly sketchy for a Bargue Plate not using much measuring at all.

 Sphere studies are great for practicing light and shading.
 Sphere studies are very unforgiving as there is little to no detail to cover any mistakes.
 I think it makes good practise to draw them freehand.